abhijeetnishal/Dev-Docs/reactDoc.md

   }, [message]);
   //useEffect executed when message changes their value.
   ```
+- ***Don't use more than one API's calls inside single useEffect try to use different useEffect for different API's with conditions.***

 ### useRef hook in react
 -  It allows you to access and manipulate DOM elements directly.